cdapio/cdap/cdap-docs/included-applications/source/data-quality/index.rst

 Built-in Library of Aggregation Functions
 =========================================
 * Discrete Values Histogram: Generates a histogram that maps various values of a field to corresponding frequencies.
 This is only for discrete data.
-* Histogram with Bucketing: Generates a histogram that maps various values of a field to corresponding frequencies.
+* Histogram With Bucketing: Generates a histogram that maps various values of a field to corresponding frequencies.
 This is only for numerical data.
-* Unique: Generates the number of unique values seen for a given field.
+* Unique Values: Generates the number of unique values seen for a given field.
 * Mean: Generates the mean of all the values seen for a given field.
 This is only for numerical data.
 * Standard Deviation: Generates the standard deviation of all the values seen for a given field.
 This is only for numerical data.